yamori/cidrizer/README.md

 - x rendering account plus blocks via the partial
 - x placeholder for the text input
 - x 'insert examples' button, with multiple spacing.
-- figure out the error scenarios re-fix the package.json hack remove the console.logs
+- x figure out the error scenarios x re-fix the package.json hack x remove the console.logs
+- split into two text input fields, placeholder make it more sensical
-- error detect when effective CIDR doesn't match a CIDR block
+- error detect when effective CIDR doesn't match a CIDR block, unit test
 - returning+rendering errors
 - better style for the rendered section, clean up the first page.
 - highlight the provided blocks, distinguish from the filler blocks